neurekt/tradewhispers/README.md

 ### **TradeWhispers**
-This project applies natural language processing (NLP) techniques to extract market-moving insights from Brazilian Portuguese financial news, with the objective of generating actionable trading signals for the USD/BRL currency pair.
-The classifier was developed as part of a collaborative research initiative with NYU Courant Institute of Mathematical Sciences.
+This project applies natural language processing (NLP) techniques to extract market-moving insights from Brazilian Portuguese financial news, with the objective of creating directional trading signals for the USD/BRL currency pair.
+I developed these pipelines as part of a collaborative research initiative with NYU Courant Institute of Mathematical Sciences.

 **Classification:**
 Each news article is labeled based on its likely directional impact on the currency pair, from the perspective of an economist with expertise in emerging markets, specifically LATAM: